monkeyscage/d20/README.md

 4 Pretorivs calls the World and drops the player in the world 5 If you specified a location inside the world you will be dropped in that place 6 Now according to the place rules someone may attack you

+## CHANGE PLACE ##
+A player or an inventory or an item can be moved from a place to another one.
+1 If you are the owner of the object/player/inventory 2 If the start place is not locked
+3 You call the place and tell to move an entity, passing the entoty address and the target place address.
+4 If ok the place contacts pretorivs.
+5 Pretorivs verifies the entity if official.
+6 The modifier of the stat space is removed from the entity 7 Pretorivs will verify the target if official.
+8 Pretorivs contacts the target place and passes the object 9 The object is registered in the new place
+10 The modifier of the target space is applied to the entity

 ## GENERATE ITEM ##
 An item is an D20 ERC20 token.